 PassivPod began life as an entry for the 2014 Sunday Times and British Homes EcoHaus competition.
 The brief was to design an ecological holiday accommodation option for a large lakeside development.
 The proposed application has changed and expanded since then, yet the concept design has remained almost unchanged.

-The iconic pod shape of PassivPod was the fist design element to take shape, sparked by the practical considerations of thermal efficiency.
-Objects with the smallest surface area in relation to volume retain their heat the best – which is important for a low-energy eco building.
-With this in mind we chose an elliptical shape which is highly thermally efficient, aesthetically pleasing and reminiscent of organic forms, helping the structure blend into whatever natural environment it is placed.
+The iconic pod shape of PassivPod was the first design element to take shape, sparked by the practical considerations of thermal efficiency: objects with the smallest surface area in relation to volume retain heat best – which is important for a low-energy eco building.
+With this in mind we chose an elliptical shape which is highly thermally efficient, aesthetically pleasing and reminiscent of organic forms, thus helping the structure blend into whichever natural environment it is placed.

 Over the last two years the design has changed little, except for the adaptation of the rear doorway and roof to enhance the smooth pod shape.
 What has evolved significantly is the application of PassivPod.
-It’s still ideally suited to be a holiday home, guesthouse or travel accommodation option, although probably won’t be marketed to big developers.
-We are now in preliminary discussions about adapting the classic PassivPod design for use as a classroom space for schools which need additional teaching space and want to commission an interesting, inspiring and sustainable addition to their campus.
+It’s still ideally suited to be an ecological holiday accommodation, but we are now adapting the classic PassivPod design for use as a biophilic classroom space for schools needing additional teaching space and who want to commission an interesting, inspiring and sustainable addition to their campus.

-What is clear is we see the future of PassivPod as interlinked with rural communities and nature-based eco-tourism.
-Our long term vision is that PassivPods will become a common sight dotted around the countryside of Britain and elsewhere in Europe and North America – as travel accommodation or the other education, leisure or civic uses.
+What is clear is that we see the future of PassivPod as interlinked with rural communities and nature-based eco-tourism.
+Our long-term vision is that PassivPods become a common sight dotted around the countryside of Britain and elsewhere – whether as ecological holiday accommodation or for education, leisure or civic uses.

-You can also read our PassivPod Q&A.
+You can read our PassivPod Q&A here.